 Outbreak measures for Ross River virus disease

-Outbreak measures for RRV disease include:
+In addition to prevention activities, outbreak measures for RRV disease may include:

-- conducting a community survey to determine the species of the vector mosquito involved, identify their breeding places and promote their elimination
+- conducting a survey to determine the species of the vector mosquito involved, identify their breeding places and promote their elimination

 - enhanced human surveillance through increased testing and notification